Want to save money on your car insurance? Find and compare free custom quotes here.

 Not only will you save money on tickets and keep your record clean, but you will also save on insurance.
 There are many categories of insurance premiums, but all of them will be cheaper if you have a clean driving record.

 First, there are the bare minimum auto insurance coverages that are determined by the state.
 Drivers need to have a valid liability insurance policy at all times.
 Full coverage insurance is a combination of different types of coverages.
 Liability insurance covers the damage caused to other parties (assuming the policyholder is at fault), including their car repairs and personal injuries.
-The comprehensive type is for repairs which are not a result of an accident.
+The comprehensive type is for repairs which are not a result of an accident (like vandalism, theft, fire to name to name a few).
 Collision covers the damage to your own vehicle.

 This table shows the best deals in Chicago which reward drivers with a clean record.